immutable-js/immutable-js/README.md

 Note: `immutable` also provides `asMutable` and `asImmutable`, but only encourages their use when `withMutations` will not suffice.
 Use caution to not return a mutable copy, which could result in undesired behavior.

+*Important!*: Only a select few methods can be used in `withMutations` including `set`, `push` and `pop`.
+These methods can be applied directly against a persistent data-structure where other methods like `map`, `filter`, `sort`, and `splice` will always return new immutable data-structures and never mutate a mutable collection.

 Documentation